cjug/cjug-meeting-intro/sections/cjug.md

 * JPMS public review ballot was not approved
 * No votes from RedHat, IBM, Twitter, Eclipse, LJC, ...
 * EG have 30 days to get consensus

+Note:
+30 days to get Final draft ratified - Final release scheduled for July

+Lot of talking past each other.
+RedHat's points shot down in the past.
+Tooling support for Jigsaw is a real issue, probably a good thing for the EG to get a bit more time to get consensus and clarify the spec.